Kazade/simulant-engine/documentation/resource_management.md

 you hold on to the reference for too long, you will deadlock other threads that need access to the actor.

-The recommended approach is to wrap accesses to resources in curly braces, for example:
+The recommended approach is to wrap accesses to resources in curly braces or to get a reference and use it in a single line, for example:

     // ... code ...